 Alumni Council

-2023-2024 Council
+2024-2025 Council

-Alumni Council Co-Chairs: Chris Edelman, Chinmay Pandit
+Alumni Council Co-Chairs: Chris Edelman, Niharika Vattikonda

-Christopher Edelman (Duke 2011) is a Trial Attorney at the Department of Justice in the Civil Division, Federal Programs Branch in Washington, D.C. where he represents U.S. government agencies in civil litigation in district courts throughout the United States.
+Christopher Edelman ('11) is a Trial Attorney at the Department of Justice in the Civil Division, Federal Programs Branch in Washington, D.C. where he represents U.S. government agencies in civil litigation in district courts throughout the United States.
 He focuses on matters involving constitutional law and national security.
 Prior to his work at the DOJ, Chris worked for multiple Big Law firms and also clerked on the United States District Court for the Eastern District of Virginia.
 He also worked for the Arias Foundation--an NGO in Costa Rica focused on developing peace and security.
 Chris received a masters degree in international relations at the University of Cambridge and a JD at Stanford Law School.
 At Duke, Chris majored in Decision Science and received a certificate in Latin American Studies.
 He spent his Robertson summers in New Orleans at New Orleans Legal Assistance Corporation and pursuing a combination of research, NGO work, language learning, and tango practice across Argentina, Uruguay, Chile, Colombia, Ecuador and Peru.
 You are likely to find Chris playing with his infant son, traveling, running, cooking, or cheering on his Chicago Cubs!

-Niharika Vattikonda (UNC 2022) is a technology policy researcher and has worked at the Future of Privacy Forum and the Berkman Klein Center for Internet & Society.
+Niharika Vattikonda ('22) is a technology policy researcher and has worked at the Future of Privacy Forum and the Berkman Klein Center for Internet & Society.
 Niharika’s research and advocacy focuses on data privacy rights, and much of her current work focuses on health data privacy and generative AI.
 As a Robertson Scholar, Niharika double-majored in Business Administration and Economics and was the first student to graduate from Duke’s Digital Intelligence Certificate.
 Niharika spent her Community Summer volunteering with Dress for Success in New Orleans, Exploration and Launch Summers working in investment banking and private equity, and Transition Summer studying technology policymaking in Tel Aviv.
 Niharika is currently based in Washington, D.C. and will be attending Harvard Law School through the Junior Deferral Program.